IVDC-Club-IIT-Indore/IITISoC-24-IVR4-Motion-Planning-with-Controls-for-Self-Driving-Vehicles/README.md

 Here's a one with Astar:
 ![Image](Images/Astar_waypoint.png)

-In the next phase, we'll be starting with implemention of Control algorithms like MPC(Model Predictive Control).
+In the next phase, we'll be starting with implemention of Control algorithms like MPC(Model Predictive Control.